Skip to main content

 • Support for Terragrunt v0.88.0 and later

-• Fix inability to parse terragrunt plan and apply results
+• Fix failure to parse terragrunt plan and apply results

-• Fix issues when tfaction-root.yaml is in a subdirectory
+• Fix incorrect behavior when tfaction-root.yaml is in a subdirectory

-• Fix issues when the repository is checked out to a location other than github.workspace
+• Fix incorrect behavior when the repository is checked out to a location other than github.workspace

 • Fix inability to set minimum_detection_interval to 0 in drift detection